 The similarity in forecast performance is also shown in Table 2, which reports the mean and median squared prediction errors for the staff and FOMC forecasts for the three variables.
-The staff is clearly better than the FOMC in forecasting the inflation rate, the reverse holds in forecasting the real growth rate, and it is too close to call for the unemployment rate, with the staff only slightly better (worse) than the FOMC in terms of the mean (median) squared prediction error.
+The staff seems slightly better than the FOMC in forecasting the inflation rate, the reverse holds in forecasting the real growth rate, and it is too close to call for the unemployment rate, with the staff only slightly better (worse) than the FOMC in terms of the mean (median) squared prediction error.
 In terms of forecasting performance, therefore, it would be fair to call the outcome a tie.
+The Diebold-Mariano test supports this conclusion as the test does not indicate significant differences.